dart-lang/pub-dev/doc/help-search.md

   - Up-to-date dependencies
   - Language feature support

-- Search filter specificity, a measure of how relevant a package is to the current filtering

 These parameters are normalized, weighted for relative importance, and combined to form an overall score for each search result; this score determines the default order of the displayed search results.